-In the wake of their April tour, Australia (the band, not the country, not a country band)* have dropped their debut like a dropbear invasion in a children’s park, frighteningly exciting and scarily newsworthy.
+In the wake of their April tour, Australia* (the band, not the country, not a country band) have dropped their debut like a drop bear invasion in a children’s park, frighteningly exciting and scarily newsworthy.

-It’s time to abandon all your responsibilities, hit up the BBQ and allow yourself to be immersed in the strong 80s pop flavour that is Australia’s debut Portraits of People, Places and Movies.
+It’s time to abandon all your responsibilities, hit up the BBQ and allow yourself to be immersed in the strong ’80s pop flavour that is Australia’s debut Portraits of People, Places and Movies.

-A change of tone with Wake in Fright, Guy Fenech’s cavernous voice cuts evilly through the instrumentation creating something strangely dark and mischievous.
+A change of tone with Wake in Fright, Guy Fenech’s cavernous voice cuts evilly through the instrumentation, creating something strangely dark and mischievous.
 The vast depths of the song will leave you with goosebumps and the backing vocals will make you want to look over your shoulder.